-The term vulvovaginitis is used to describe an acute inflammation Acute Inflammation Inflammation of the vulva Vulva The vulva is the external genitalia of the female and includes the mons pubis, labia majora, labia minora, clitoris, vestibule, vestibular bulb, and greater vestibular glands.
+The term vulvovaginitis is used to describe an acute inflammation Inflammation Inflammation is a complex set of responses to infection and injury involving leukocytes as the principal cellular mediators in the body's defense against pathogenic organisms.
+Inflammation is also seen as a response to tissue injury in the process of wound healing.
+The 5 cardinal signs of inflammation are pain, heat, redness, swelling, and loss of function.
+Inflammation of the vulva Vulva The vulva is the external genitalia of the female and includes the mons pubis, labia majora, labia minora, clitoris, vestibule, vestibular bulb, and greater vestibular glands.
 Vagina, Vulva, and Pelvic Floor: Anatomy and vagina Vagina The vagina is the female genital canal, extending from the vulva externally to the cervix uteri internally.
 The structures have sexual, reproductive, and urinary functions and a rich blood supply, mainly arising from the internal iliac artery.
 Vagina, Vulva, and Pelvic Floor: Anatomy.
-Vulvovaginitis can be caused by several infectious Infectious Febrile Infant and non-infectious etiologies, and results from disruption of the normal vaginal environment.
+Vulvovaginitis can be caused by several infectious and non-infectious etiologies, and results from disruption of the normal vaginal environment.
 Common signs and symptoms include pain Pain An unpleasant sensation induced by noxious stimuli which are detected by nerve endings of nociceptive neurons.
 Pain: Types and Pathways, pruritis, erythema Erythema Redness of the skin produced by congestion of the capillaries.
 This condition may result from a variety of disease processes.
 Chalazion, and edema Edema Edema is a condition in which excess serous fluid accumulates in the body cavity or interstitial space of connective tissues.
 Edema is a symptom observed in several medical conditions.
 It can be categorized into 2 types, namely, peripheral (in the extremities) and internal (in an organ or body cavity).
 Edema of the affected region, as well as vaginal discharge and dyspareunia Dyspareunia Recurrent genital pain occurring during, before, or after sexual intercourse in either the male or the female.
 Primary Ovarian Insufficiency.
-The diagnosis is based on the clinical presentation Presentation The position or orientation of the fetus at near term or during obstetric labor, determined by its relation to the spine of the mother and the birth canal.
-The normal position is a vertical, cephalic presentation with the fetal vertex flexed on the neck.
-Normal and Abnormal Labor, physical examination findings, and inspection Inspection Dermatologic Examination of vaginal secretions.
-Management depends on the etiology, including antimicrobials for infectious Infectious Febrile Infant causes.
+The diagnosis is based on the clinical presentation, physical examination findings, and inspection Inspection Dermatologic Examination of vaginal secretions.
+Management depends on the etiology, including antimicrobials for infectious causes.

 Bacterial vaginosis (BV, may also be referred to as Gardnerella Gardnerella A genus of bacteria found in the human genital and urinary tract.
 It is considered to be a major cause of bacterial vaginosis.
 Nitroimidazoles vaginalis) is one of the most common causes of vulvovaginitis.